 For twenty-six hours I sat under the carriage!
 I kept my eyes closed most of the time.
 The best thing to do was to lie face down, but as the train moved at a huge speed, the draught threw up pebbles and dust.
 My two pairs of trousers soon tore, exposing my skin, while my knees were repeatedly scraped by the vibrations.
 My whole body was shaking to the point of nausea.
 With each gear change, the iron chains were lowered, hitting me at regular intervals.
 Only a Dante or a Jack London could have described my pain, the excitement, the deafening noise in my ears, the hunger I endured and the thirst that burned me.
 I was exhausted and dead tired and felt intense anxiety every time I had to pee or poo.
 Several times I thought to let go of my hands and feet, so that the train would run me over and stop the suffering.
 But then the fear of being found out overcame me.
 At some stations, railway workers were walking around with lights to check if everything was all right under the carriages.
 When I saw a light I would freeze with fear of being discovered before I reached Berlin.
 I would turn my back to the light of the lamp and pull my clothes tightly on.
 I managed to escape every time.
 Only once did the glow of the lamp linger on me longer than normal.
 I was sure then that I would soon feel a nudge from the iron bar that was hitting the axles and wheels.
 But the man continued on with what he was doing.
 I think he'd spotted me.
 He was still a kind-hearted man, who didn't want to expose a stowaway.
-Then, at the end of the trip, when I looked in the not only to the Worker, but also to Brand magazine.
-I wrote under the pseudonym Aksorajdanto, which is a translation of the Berlin police joke, Achsenreiter, or "axle rider", thus alluding to my journey as a passenger under the train car.
+Then, at the end of the trip, when I looked in the mirror and saw how black with oil and grease my face was, I thought maybe the inspector hadn't seen me with this "protective mask" stretched over my face.